Mojo8898/OffSec-Notes/Playbook/10 Linux/Python Stuff.md

 ## Virtual Environments

-Stop clobbering your system from python installations
+Stop clobbering your system with python installations

 ### Option 1: pipx (recommended if possible)